Contributing: deposit vs withdrawal

 The building blocks of this unequal system start to reveal themselves as early as elementary school, where the racial disparities in out-of-school suspensions for African-American students occur at rates three to four time higher than the state average for all students.15 In later grades, these disparities become even more striking when evaluated by gender, with African-American boys and girls receiving suspensions at three to six times high rates than their white counterparts.
 Suspension rates for African-American students is most pronounced in schools where at least 89 percent of students are enrolled in the school lunch program.

 Edelman’s research, along with the influential work by Michelle Alexander, The New Jim Crow: Mass Incarceration in the Age of Colorblindness, reveals equally pernicious challenges in the adult criminal justice system that compounds problems for people in poverty who become justice-involved.
-Edelman argues that use of pre-trial detention, fines and fees, money-bail, and the suspension of driver’s license are the foundation of a modern-day a debtor’s prison.
+Edelman argues that use of pre-trial detention, fines and fees, money-bail, and the suspension of driver’s licenses are the foundation of a modern-day debtor’s prison.

-Perhaps the most stunning revelation he uncovers is related to the jailing of defendants who are unable to pay associated courts costs and fines—even though federal case law [via a U.S. Supreme Court ruling in Bearden v.
+Perhaps the most stunning revelation he uncovers is related to the jailing of defendants who are unable to pay associated courts costs and fines-even though federal case law [via a U.S. Supreme Court ruling in Bearden v.
 Georgia, 461 U.S. 660 (1983)] outlaws the practice.
-Yet, in municipalities across the country, municipalities routinely finance their court system by imposing various fines and fees—often without inquiring (though often legally mandated by state constitutions) to the accused have the ability to pay.
+Yet, in municipalities across the country, municipalities routinely finance their court system by imposing various fines and fees-often without inquiring (though often legally mandated by state constitutions) whether the accused have the ability to pay.
 When people in poverty are unable to pay, local police forces are then tasked with arresting and jailing defendants with outstanding debts until their trial.
 Recent data point to a significant increase in the percent of the local jail population that is being held pre-trial (commonly because of an inability to pay).16

 One of the most troublesome tools currently used by our courts includes the suspension of driver’s licenses-often for infractions that are non-driving related.17 While no comprehensive state-by-state data exist, one recent report reveals just four Southern states (North Carolina, Tennessee, Texas, and Virginia) account for more than 4.1 million people with suspended or revoked licenses.
 In communities across the South, the lack of a reliable public transportation infrastructure and large rural landscape still means that most people travel to their daily activities using a car.